vincent290587/Climber/README.md

 - Go to the compil/s340 folder
 - Create a `Makefile.local` file with the path to your SDK and the port used for uploading software to the dongle (You can get inspiration from Makefile.local.sample)
-- By default the software will get slope information from a second dongle using BLE, but you can also choose to use the ANT+ packets, and to do so you will have to uncomment the line `#CFLAGS += -DANT_STACK_SUPPORT_REQD`.
+- By default the software will get slope information from a second dongle using BLE, but you can also choose to use the ANT+ packets, and to do so you will have to uncomment the line `#CFLAGS += -DANT_STACK_SUPPORT_REQD` in compil/s340/Makefile.
 If you are not interested in getting the logs, you might even as well no use BLE at all, and to do so, comment `CFLAGS += -DBLE_STACK_SUPPORT_REQD`.
 - Run your favorite `make` command
 - Plug your dongle in, and press the little side button to put it in bootloader mode
 - Find the name of the dongle port, and make sure it matches the port name given in your `Makefile.local`